-Granted that there is some risk of embarrassing yourself anytime you appear in a group forum.
+Granted that there is some risk of embarrassing yourself anytime you appear in a group forum like a Lunch and Learn.
 I’ve walked into a room with my skirt caught up in my belt, and … oh yeah ….
 I’ve misspoken “customer service” as “customer cervix.”
 All recoverable, and all moves that endear you to the audience.
 (How’s that for looking at the bright side?)

 Sure, the fear involved in publicly presenting a talk can eclipse any desire to reap the benefits, but let’s look beyond those barriers and assume you’re ready to go for it.